Update your filters to get more cards to display. Reach out if you are having any problems.

 The McGrath Foundation is dedicated to helping those with breast cancer – and their families.
 The Foundation raises money to place McGrath Breast Care Nurses in communities across Australia – while also working to raise awareness in young people.
 So, if you’re looking to give to a good cause, this could be it.

-Now we know more about the McGrath Foundation, let’s look at the card itself.
-The card is pretty straightforward.
-It has the same low purchase rate, cash advance rate and balance transfer rate.
+Now we know more about the McGrath Foundation and the Prostate Cancer Foundation of Australia, let’s look at the cards.
+Both cards are pretty straightforward.
+They have the same low purchase rate, cash advance rate and balance transfer rate.
 This not only helps you to save money, but it can also make the card easier to understand.

-Just like cards from the big banks, this card offers easy access to your account using internet banking and their smartphone app.
-The card also offers the same levels of security you’d expect from a bank.
+Just like cards from the big banks, these cards offer easy access to your account using internet banking and their smartphone app.
+The cards also offer the same levels of security you’d expect from a bank.
 This includes smart chip protection, Visa Zero Liability and Verified by Visa for online purchases.
-Credit limits range from $1000 to $15,000.
+Credit limits range from $500 to $15,000.

 It has the same low purchase rate, cash advance rate and balance transfer rate.
 It has a low annual fee.
 It offers up to 55 days interest free on purchases, as long as you pay off your balance on the due date.

 It provides the same easy access to your account, the same levels of security, and the same credit limits.
-However, one big difference it its colour.
-The Community First Low Rate Visa Card is black.
-Whereas, the Community First Low Rate Pink Visa Credit Card is of course, pink.
+While the other two cards' names suggest their colours, this one comes in colour black.

 For some cardholders, it’s not all about the credit cards on offer.
 It’s about who is offering them.
 We’ve already looked in credit unions and member-owned financial institutions in general, but what about Community First in particular?

 Community First says its mission is, “To help members achieve their financial goals by building relationships for mutual benefit”.
 How does it do this?
 Community First says it offers its members superior service, fairer fees, and competitive interest rates.